 - Third invoice: SA0003

-Now let’s imagine that about six months after you’ve completed these projects, the client contacts you to request some additional work.
+Now let’s imagine that about six months after you’ve completed these projects, the client reaches out to request some additional work.
 Last time, you charged them $2,000 for the project.
 However, this time, your client insists that they paid only $1,500.

 The right invoice numbering system is just the beginning, however.
-With a full suite of business solutions oriented towards busy and productive business owners, QuickBooks can also help your business thrive with online invoicing, bookkeeping, accounting and payroll solutions.
+With a full suite of business solutions oriented toward busy and productive business owners, QuickBooks can also help your business thrive with online invoicing, bookkeeping, accounting, and payroll solutions.

-- An invoice number is a number that appears on an invoice and uniquely identifies it for easy organisation and identification later.
+- An invoice number is a number that appears on an invoice and uniquely identifies it for easy organization and identification later.

 - Invoice numbers allow small business owners to keep track of their invoice sequence and completed payments, as well as payments that may still be pending completion.

 - Using smart invoice number formats can make it easier to find old invoices.
-Try using sequential numbering, alphanumeric invoice numbers or professional invoice software to better organise your payment history.
+Try using sequential numbering, alphanumeric invoice numbers, or professional invoice software to better organize your payment history

-QuickBooks invoicing allows you to create professional and intuitive invoices quickly and makes it easier for clients to complete payments in a timely manner thanks to multiple payment options, including credit cards, debit cards and bank transfers.
+QuickBooks invoicing allows you to create professional and intuitive invoices quickly and makes it easier for clients to complete payments in a timely manner thanks to multiple payment options, including credit card, debit card, and ACH bank transfers.